 The Association's financial condition may be impacted by factors that affect the Farm Credit Bank of Texas (Bank), as discussed in Note 1 to the consolidated financial statements, "Organization and Operations," included in this annual report.
-The financial condition and results of operations of the bank may materially affect the stockholders' investment in the Association.
+The financial condition and results of operations of the Bank may materially affect the stockholders' investment in the Association.

-The Farm Credit Bank of Texas and District Associations' (district) annual and quarterly stockholder reports are available free of charge, upon request.
+The annual and quarterly stockholder reports of the Farm Credit Bank of Texas (Bank) and of the Texas Farm Credit District (district) are available free of charge, upon request.
 These reports can be obtained by writing to Farm Credit Bank of Texas, The Ag Agency, P.O.
 Box 202590, Austin, Texas 78720-2590 or calling (512) 483-9204.
-Copies of the district's annual and quarterly stockholder reports can also be requested by e-mailing fcb@farmcreditbank.com.
-The district's annual and quarterly stockholder reports are also available on its website at www.farmcreditbank.com.
+Copies of the Bank and district annual and quarterly stockholder reports can also be requested by e-mailing fcb@farmcreditBank.com.
+The annual and quarterly stockholder reports are also available on its website at www.farmcreditBank.com.